kgsws/doom_ace/doc/stuff.md

 ACE Engine is a hack for DOS Doom so i has various workrounds, speed optimizations and stuff.
 Here are some recommended things and good tips.

+## IWAD

+ACE Engine **can** be used in IWAD!
+If used this way, users won't be presented with `modified game` warning.
+IWAD othewise must have all lumps required by `doom2.exe` present. (except wall and flat textures)
+The only important thing is to place ACE Engine lumps **last** in a wad file.

+TIP: If you name your wad file `doom2f.wad`, it will take priority over normal IWAD.

 ## Precalculation

 Since palette color matching on 486 hardware is slow, some tables are better precalculated.